-The financial data and other information contained in this Official Statement has been obtained primarily from the District's records, the Developers, the independent auditor listed on page iii, the Tax Assessor/Collector, the Appraisal District, the County, and other sources.
-The information set forth under the subcaptions "THE DISTRICT - Master Development Plan" and "THE DISTRICT - Status of Development and Home Building Program" and "DEVELOPMENT WITHIN THE DISTRICT," and the heading "THE DEVELOPERS" has been provided by the Developers, and none of the District, the Financial Advisor or the Underwriter have undertaken to verify such information, and the District, the Financial Advisor or the Underwriter make no representations about the accuracy or completeness of the information contained under the "THE DISTRICT - Master Development Plan" and "THE DISTRICT - Status of Development and Home Building Program" and "DEVELOPMENT WITHIN THE DISTRICT," and the heading "THE DEVELOPERS."
+The financial data and other information contained in this Official Statement has been obtained primarily from the District's records, the Developer, the Tax Assessor/Collector, the Appraisal District, the County, and other sources.
+The information set forth under the subcaptions "THE DISTRICT - Master Development Plan" and "THE DISTRICT - Status of Development, Home Building Program and Community Facilities," and the heading "THE DEVELOPERS" has been provided by the Developers, and none of the District, the Financial Advisor or the Underwriter have undertaken to verify such information, and the District, the Financial Advisor or the Underwriter make no representations about the accuracy or completeness of the information contained under the "THE DISTRICT - Master Development Plan" and "THE DISTRICT - Status of Development, Home Building Program and Community Facilities," and the heading "THE DEVELOPERS."
 All of these sources are believed to be reliable, but no guarantee is made by the District as to the accuracy or completeness of the information derived from sources other than the District, and its inclusion herein is not to be construed as a representation on the part of the District except as described below under "Certification of Official Statement."
 Furthermore, there is no guarantee that any of the assumptions or estimates contained herein will be realized.
 The summaries of the agreements, reports, statutes, resolutions, engineering, and other related information set forth in this Official Statement are included herein subject to all of the provisions of such documents.
 These summaries do not purport to be complete statements of such provisions, and reference is made to such documents for further information.